[Blindmath] UEB again

 In New Zealand we were very quick to adopt UEB as we are taking

-documents from all over the English speaking world for our students
+documents from all over the English speaking world for our students to

-notably the last two major English speaking authorities to join the UEB craze.
+last two major English speaking authorities to join the UEB craze.

 Turning to mathematical content now.
 I find that the most compelling